Eucalyptus websteriana

 Eucalyptus websteriana, commonly known as Webster's mallee, heart-leaf mallee or dainty mallee, is a species of mallee that is endemic to the Goldfields-Esperance region of Western Australia.
-It has reddish minnirichi bark on the trunk and branches, egg-shaped to heart-shaped adult leaves, flower buds in groups of seven, pale cream-coloured to yellow flowers and usually hemispherical fruit.
+It has reddish minni ritchi bark on the trunk and branches, egg-shaped to heart-shaped adult leaves, flower buds in groups of seven, pale cream-coloured to yellow flowers and usually hemispherical fruit.

 Description

 Eucalyptus websteriana is a mallee that typically grows to a height of 4-5 m with a spreading habit, and forms a lignotuber.
-It has reddish brown minnirichi bark on the trunk and branches.
+It has reddish brown minni ritchi bark on the trunk and branches.
 The adult leaves have a distinctive heart shape and the tree has a compact crown, providing lightly dappled shade that benefits plants in the undergrowth.
 The leaves are the same shade of greyish green on both sides, 18-45 mm long and 9-30 mm wide, tapering to a petiole 5-17 mm long.
 The flower buds are arranged in leaf axils in groups of seven on an unbranched peduncle 9-12 mm long, the individual buds on pedicels 3-7 mm long.
 Mature buds are spherical, 5-10 mm long and 5-8 mm wide with a rounded operculum that has a small point on the top.
 Flowering occurs from July to November and the flowers are pale cream-coloured to yellow.
 The fruit is a woody hemispherical, sometimes conical, capsule 3-6 mm long and 7-12 mm wide with the valves protruding prominently.